Random Unitary Representations of Surface Groups II: The large $n$ limit: Background

 \subsection{The Weingarten calculus}

-The Weingarten calculus is a method based on Schur-Weyl duality that allows one to calculate integrals of products of matrix coefficients in the defining representation of $\U(n)$ in terms of sums over permutations.
-It was developed initially by physicists in \cite{weingarten1978asymptotic,xu1997random} and then more precisely by Collins and Collins-Śniady in \cite{collins2003moments,CS}.
+The Weingarten calculus is a method based on Schur--Weyl duality that allows one to calculate integrals of products of matrix coefficients in the defining representation of $\U(n)$ in terms of sums over permutations.
+It was discovered initially by Weingarten \cite{weingarten1978asymptotic}, and developed further in works of Xu, Collins, and Collins--Śniady in \cite{xu1997random,collins2003moments,CS}.